colorado micro weddings Simple: 3M Curve Wedding Guide & Tips for 2026 | RMNP

 What’s the Best Time of Day to Get Married at 3M Curve?

-This location has no natural shade, so the best option for photo lighting is to opt for right at sunrise or a couple hours before sunset, simply Google “Sunset Estes Park [your date]” to see the time.
+3M curve has no natural shade, so the best option for photo lighting is to opt for right at sunrise, or a couple hours before sunset, simply Google “Sunset Estes Park [your date]” to see the time.

 Accessibility and Facilities